Shoulder Mobility Exercises: What They Are & Why You Need Them

 If you leave a tight muscle as is and continue to train around it, it’s going to end up injured- which is why shoulder mobility drills are crucial.

 Think of your hamstrings: if your hamstrings are super tight, what’s going to happen when you try a Romanian deadlift and lengthen them with weight?
 It’ll hurt.

 Similarly, if your shoulders don’t move and you decide to hang from a bar.
 Or even more practically, fall and grab something to catch.
 They’re going to be injured.

 Side note: if a muscle is super locked/tight there could be a reason.
 Just releasing it could cause issues if the problem hasn’t been solved.
 For example, lots of people have tight hip flexors so they stretch and stretch and stretch.
-But the reason these are tight is partially due to lack of glute activation.
-So, until you strengthen the glutes to help support the hip flexors…. 😉
+But the reason these are tight is partially due to a lack of glute activation.

-Obviously one of the goals of exercise should be to remain injury free!
-But there’s lots of us who would like to smash some serious goals- like pull ups (listen to episode number four of the podcast if you need some hep there!)!
+Obviously one of the goals of exercise should be to remain injury-free!
+But there are lots of us who would like to smash some serious goals- like pull-ups (listen to episode number four of the podcast on how to train to get your first pull up!)

-If your shoulders and thoracic spine don’t like to move, it means that your not getting a full range of motion on your pull ups.
+If your shoulders and thoracic spine don’t like to move, it means that you're not getting a full range of motion on your pull-ups.
 You can muscle it to an extent (I always let my biceps take over) but only for so long.